Approximating Discontinuous Nash Equilibrial Values of Two-Player General-Sum Differential Games: Related Work

-\textbf{Solving Hamilton-Jacobi PDEs via deep learning.} With the development of auto-differentiation~\citep{autodiff}, deep neural networks have become means to solving PDEs when analytical methods suffer from the curse of dimensionality~\citep{bellman1965dynamic}.
-Existing algorithms can be grouped into three types: ``Boundary matching'' algorithms (\citep{bsde}) reformulate parabolic (including HJ) PDEs as backward stochastic differential equations~\citep{bsde, han2020convergence}.
-The PDEs can then be solved by forcing a match between the stochastic processes and the boundary conditions. ``Equation matching'' algorithms (\citep{ito2021neural,deepreach}) directly force a matching between a neural network and the PDE.
-Both boundary and equation matching algorithms are self-supervised, i.e., physics informed, and both have proven convergence to the ground truth PDEs under continuity assumptions (of both the network and the governing equations)~\citep{han2020convergence,ito2021neural,shin2020convergence}.
-Lastly, supervised learning algorithms (\citep{nakamura2021}) match the network to existing samples or trajectories from the PDE.
-To the authors' best knowledge, there is currently few generalization analysis for this method in an analytical rather than statistical sense.
+\textbf{Solving Hamilton-Jacobi PDEs via deep learning.} With the development of auto-differentiation~\cite{autodiff}, deep neural networks have become means to solving PDEs when analytical methods suffer from the curse of dimensionality~\cite{bellman1965dynamic}.
+Existing methods of this kind can be grouped into three types: ``Boundary matching'' methods first reformulate PDEs as backward stochastic differential equations and solve them by forcing a match between the terminal states of the resultant stochastic processes and the boundary conditions~\cite{bsde, han2020convergence}. ``Equation matching'' methods, which are often called physics-informed neural nets (PINN), directly force a match between a surrogate function and the PDE~\cite{ito2021neural,deepreach}.
+Both boundary and equation matching are self-supervised, and have proven convergence to the ground truth solutions when both the network and the governing equations are continuous~\cite{han2020convergence,ito2021neural,shin2020convergence}.
+Lastly, supervised learning methods train a network based on sampled solutions to the PDE.
+To the authors' best knowledge, there is currently few generalization analysis for this method.
+Recent studies have investigated the effectiveness of ``equation matching'' at solving PDEs with discontinuous solutions (e.g., Burgers equation~\cite{jagtap2020adaptive}) where both initial and terminal boundaries are specified.
+We show in this paper that PDEs with only terminal (or initial) boundary conditions, such as HJIs, cause an unidentifiability issue.